 Hand 1: When partner Doubles an opening bid you are fully entitled to compete and fight for the part-score.

 Indeed, to allow the opposition to grab the contract at a low level without a fight would be a grave dereliction of duty.
-This is not your granny's game of cards, and we paid to play!

 West North East South

-1♥ Χ 2♥ 2♠
+1♥ X 2♥ 2♠

 Р Р Р

 Lead: A